How to Create a Checklist App With Jotform Apps

 App Builder interface highlighting the Plus icon on the left panel to add new elements

 1. Now, in the Apps Elements menu, under the Basic tab, click on Form.
-Or, just drag and drop it to where you want it to be on your app.
+Or, just drag and drop it to where you want it to be in your app.

 App Builder Elements panel under the Basic tab showing the Form element being selected and added to an app

-1. Next, in the Select Forms window that pops up, choose the forms you want to include in your checklist app, then click on Add Forms.
+1. Next, in the Select Forms window that comes up, select the forms you want to include in your checklist app, and then click on Add Forms.

 App Builder Select Forms window showing multiple forms being chosen and the Add Forms button